icewm - lightweight X11 window manager

 shutdown script will be run first, then

-Is used by icewm to display the ‘IceWM manual’ and the manual pages.
+A small document browser, which is used by icewm to display the ‘IceWM manual’ and some man pages.

-Plays audio files on GUI events raised by icewm.
-It supports ALSA, AO, EsounD and OSS.
-See the icesound(1) manual page.
+Plays audio files on GUI events which are raised by icewm.
+It supports ALSA, AO and OSS.
+See the icesound(1) man page.

 Each of the IceWM executables supports the following options: